JiYou/easyinstall/README.md

 SIMPLE STEPS
 ============

-All we used is ubuntu-12.04
+All we used is ubuntu-12.04.
+But PXE-server may use other version of Ubuntu.

 1 Packages